oddjobs-maple/odd_jobs/out/README.md

 Blood bandits are essentially ordinary bandits (in the sense that they can use daggers and stabbing skills, and thus all bandit/chief bandit/shadower skills) that trade off the large majority of their melee power in exchange for extreme tankiness.
 Because all of their APs are spent on HP, and because they gain access to Meso Guard in third job, blood bandits are virtually unkillable.
 However, naturally enough, their melee capabilities are typically very subpar, and they are more or less built around the use of Meso Explosion, which thankfully does not scale with any of the bandit’s stats, and also demands some tankiness to allow the bandit to get up close in order to place, and then explode, mesos.

+Blood bandits resemble HP warriors in many respects, although blood bandits take considerably longer to finally achieve their main attacking skill: Meso Explosion is a third job skill, unlike the second job skill that is Power Guard.

 ## Brigand

 Possible job progressions: